guanguanxj/rpc/README.md

-# rpc : call a remote service just like local method.
+# rpc : call a remote service just like a local method.
 This is a simple rpc project base on netty that can build and run locally.

 Sever run: RpcServer.java